cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - global
 - hi Helen send me some statistics about [COVID-19]{"entity": "virus", "value": "COVID"}
 - how is the situation right now in [Portugal]{"entity": "country_code", "value": "PT"}?
+- how is the situation right now in the [british virgin islands]{"entity": "country_code", "value": "VG"}?
 - how is the situation right now?
 - how many cases are out there?
 - how many cases are there out there?